 Through an active collaboration with District IT, Moorpark College has developed a Strategic Technology Plan that encompasses all aspects of technology.
 The plan is aligned with the Educational Master Plan and the Facilities Master Plan.
-The plan lays out the strategic goals and objectives for technology at Moorpark College.
-The plan will be updated during the current academic year.
+The Strategic Technology Plan lays out the strategic goals and objectives for technology at Moorpark College and will be updated again during the 2018-2019 academic year.